unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 I’d would love to code some small custom application for people to exploit.
 But I’m an administrator not a coder.
 It would take too much time to learn/code such an application.
 Not saying I’ll never try doing one, but I wouldn’t hold my breath.
 If someone wants more difficult challenges, I’m sure the Inter-tubes holds them somewhere.
 Or you can always enroll in Offsec’s PWK course!

 ## The Hack:
 As always, when we do these VulnHub VM's we always want to start off by running `netdiscover` so we can see what devices are on our network.
-If you're running the Kioptrix VM in VirtualBox or VMWare - it should come up in the vendor name list, and that will be your Kioptrix VM.
+If you're running the Kioptrix VM in VirtualBox or VMWare - it should come up in the vendor name list.

 ```console
  Currently scanning: 192.168.4.0/16   |   Screen View: Unique Hosts